How to Protect Your Home PC Against Malicious Software

 Online computer crimes and malware are thus becoming costly to governments, corporations and home users alike while increasingly getting harder to detect and protect against by use of only the basic security software.

-According to Kaspersky, there was upward trend of targeted computer crimes towards government institutions and private firms in 2014 via Trojans.
-This was championed by an espionage campaign called Careto, which hacked into communication networks worldwide where criminals collected all kinds of data.
+According to Kaspersky, there was an upward trend of targeted computer crimes towards government institutions and private firms in 2014 via Trojans.
+This was championed by an espionage campaign called Careto, which hacked into communication networks worldwide to collect all kinds of data.

-For those that are already proactive, well and good, but if you are still in slumber-land, you can start by making a few changes to the manner in which you interact with your computer.
+For those that are already proactive, well and good, otherwise, start by making a few changes to the manner in which you interact with your computer.

-Below is a brief look at 11 proactive practices that can help keep you and your home digital equipment safe.
+Below is a brief look at 11 proactive practices to protect you and your digital equipment at home.

 This cannot be overemphasized!

-Evolving cyber security types require that you stay on top of the game in order to keep online and offline computer crimes at bay.
-There is no better way of doing this than equipping yourself with relevant cyber security news regarding most forms of attacks and malware.
+Stay on top of the game in order to keep online and offline computer crimes at bay.
+There is no better way of doing this than equipping yourself with relevant cybersecurity news regarding most forms of attacks and malware.